 Most bookshelf speakers come with 2 drivers; a tweeter and a woofer.
 However, we recommend buying a mid-range driver separately to better the range and accuracy of the audio output.

-Top 8 Picks for best bookshelf speakers under 200$ – Reviews
+Top 8 Best Bookshelf Speakers under 200$ – Reviews

 The unique classic style of these compact speakers comfortably blends into any room or décor.
 Not only this but a high-quality amplifier is integrated right into the speaker unit itself so that you don’t have to worry about additional equipment and wiring.

 Based on the award-winning MB42X, the Micca PB42X is, without a doubt, one of the best speakers under $200.
 The classic design simply blends into the room and looks clean and polished.

 The design makes it the ultimate choice for those who want something punchy and at the same time, compact.